Takeaways from UM spring game

 Even without star receiver Ahmmon Richards, who is recovering from surgery to a torn meniscus in his left knee and did not play, the depth at the wideout position is impressive.
 The Canes return 6-foot-5 Cager, 6-foot-4 Darrell Langham and the explosively quick Jeff Thomas from last season.
 They also have speedy Mike Harley, who runs some of the better routes on the team.

-This is all not even including Hightower, who looks to be settling in nicely with the offense.
+This is all not even including Hightower, who looks to be settling in nicely with the offense, as well as freshmen Mark Pope and Brevin Jordan, who will be in Miami come summer.

 “I think we looked good, and we came out hot,” Cager said.
 “Brian Hightower did phenomenal.
 With the young guys, it is all just about the nerves.
 They have to stop stressing and just go play.
 That goes for him and all the new players.”